nuthanc/webdev/robofriends_author/README.md

 * Used tachyons for styling of Components
 * Use Sega Fonts for fonts
 * Use jsonplaceholder api to make app more realistic

+### App mounting

+* Replacing div of root with our components in the DOM
+* Order of execution: constructor, render, componentDidMount and render again(since state changes or updates)